 On April 16, 1920, the curly-headed young man stole $78,000 in cash and securities from a mail truck in San Diego, California.
 Though it was a smooth job, the outlaw was arrested just three days later.
 Soon his name would become as well known to the lawmen of California as Jesse James.

-Sentenced to 25 years in McNeil Island Federal Penitentiary near Tacoma, Washington, Gardner vowed to never serve the sentence, even though no one had successfully escaped this high security prison.
-On June 5, 1920, Gardner was on his way to Washington to serve his sentence, but when he and two other prisoners were being returned from the diner to their compartment, the outlaws attacked the guards and escaped.
+Sentenced to 25 years in McNeil Island Federal Penitentiary near Tacoma, Washington, Gardner vowed to never serve the sentence, even though no one had successfully escaped this high-security prison.
+On June 5, 1920, Gardner was on his way to Washington on a train to serve his sentence.
+When he and two other prisoners were being returned from the diner to their compartment, the outlaws attacked the guards and escaped.